daskeyboard/daskeyboard.io/examples/node/README.md

-# Sending signals with node script
+# Sending signals with node scripts

-This is a little demo on how to send signal to the public api or to the cloud with a not script
+This is a little demo on how to send signal to the public api or to the cloud with a node script.

 ## Prerequisistes

-You need to have [node js](https://nodejs.org/en/download/) installed
+You need to have [Node.js](https://nodejs.org/en/download/) installed.

-run this command
+run this command:

 ```shell
     npm install readline-sync